OctopusDeploy/docs/docs/octopus-cloud/data.md

 ---
 title: Data
 position: 10
-description: How to work with your data in Octopus Cloud.
+description: How to work with your data in Octopus Cloud instance.
 ---

 We make backups of instance databases and store these securely so that we have multiple restore points in the unlikely event of a disaster.